THEXN/TShock/Plugins.md

 <!-- Plugin authors: Please link to your GitHub repositories or other source code repositories.
 Do not link to direct DLL downloads.
 From your source code repository or plugin page, please direct users to your trusted downloads. -->

+A historical list of plugins is available on [the old repository](https://github.com/Pryaxis/Plugins/), and you can find others [on github](https://github.com/topics/tshock-plugin), and on our Discord server.

 # Modern plugins
 * [BanGuard plugin](https://github.com/BanGuard-TShock/plugin) by the [BanGuard team](https://github.com/BanGuard-TShock)
   * BanGuard (plugin) is a powerful TShock plugin that connects directly to the BanGuard API, enabling Terraria servers to share categorized ban data across a secure network for improved moderation and decision-making.
 It also streamlines account verification by linking Terraria and Discord accounts, allowing players to verify their identity once for faster and more secure access across all connected servers.